 It can be used as a companion to a therapeutic drug.

-Companion diagnostics are co-developed with drugs to help selecting or excluding patient groups.
+Companion diagnostics are co-developed with drugs or after their market release to help selecting or excluding patient groups.

 The prediction of the response is based on biomarkers.